About Erin

 They say that in nature, the most vibrant life happens at the edges—the places where the forest meets the meadow, or the sea meets the shore.
 This is the "edge," a zone of tension, transition, and immense fertility.

-I have spent my life gravitating toward those edges.
+I have spent my life moving toward those edges.

-My path has never been a straight line; it has been a series of bridges built between worlds that rarely speak the same language (literally and metaphorically).
+My path has never been a straight line.
+It has been a series of bridges built between worlds that rarely speak the same language.
 I have sat in corporate boardrooms in the tech industry, leading teams and managing complex projects through the lens of logic and efficiency.
-I have also sat in the quiet halls of graduate study, earning a degree in divinity to understand the deeper architecture of the human soul.
+I have also sat in the quiet halls of graduate study, earning a degree in divinity to understand the deeper nature of the human soul.

 I have inhabited the space between the religious and the secular, founding and leading Not Church—a gathering for the "spiritual but not religious" that caught the attention of TIME magazine because it spoke to a hunger that traditional structures couldn't satisfy.

-For over twenty years, I have navigated the world as a solopreneur—long before that term was a buzzword.
-As a writer and photographer, I’ve learned that the best stories often aren't found in the center, but at the periphery, where new perspectives take root.
+For over twenty years, I have navigated the world as a writer and photographer, learning that the best stories are rarely found in the center, but at the periphery, where new perspectives take root.

-I help people and organizations look toward their own "edges"—those places of transition where they feel the most tension—and find the vibrancy hidden there.
+I help people look toward their own "edges"—those places of transition where they feel the most tension—and find the vibrancy hidden there.

 Contact